miklevin/MikeLev.in/_posts/2024-10-22-llm-ghost-in-the-machine.md

 ---

-Me: Posing the problem of the advanced script that needs to be used for global search and replace.
+**Me**: Posing the problem of the advanced script that needs to be used for global search and replace.

-o1-preview: To incorporate your script into your NixOS system so that it's available as a one-word command without any extensions, you can use the `writeShellScriptBin` function provided by Nix.
+**o1-preview**: To incorporate your script into your NixOS system so that it's available as a one-word command without any extensions, you can use the `writeShellScriptBin` function provided by Nix.
 This function allows you to create a derivation that installs a script into your system's `bin` directory, making it accessible from anywhere in your terminal.

 Here's how you can modify your `configuration.nix`: